jeffpar/pcjs.v1/disks/dec/rk03/README.md

 track, and a sector size of 256 words (512 bytes), for a total capacity of 2.38Mb (2,494,464 bytes).
 They are used in RK05 disk drives in conjunction with an [RK11 Disk Controller](/devices/pdp11/rk11/).

+Below is a summary of RK03 disk images archived here.

 * [RT-11 v4.0](rt11v4/) [[Source](http://skn.noip.me/pdp11/): RK1.DSK]
 * [Unix v5](unixv5/) [[Source](http://skn.noip.me/pdp11/): RK0.DSK]
 * [XXDP+ Diagnostics](xxdp/) [[Source](http://skn.noip.me/pdp11/): RK2.DSK]